 Easy one pot pasta recipes apparently first appeared on the internet via Martha Stewart and they can now be seen everywhere.
 They are the simplest supper you can make without resorting to pre packed processed food, take away or cheese on toast.
 I make them a lot on the boat because they don’t involve me moving pans of boiling water about or trying to fit lots of pots on my two ring burner!
-This creamy linguine with broccoli and peas takes ten minutes to cook, it tastes amazing and it is filling and nutritious – what more could you ask for?!
+This creamy linguine pasta with peas takes ten minutes to cook, it tastes amazing and it is filling and nutritious – what more could you ask for?!

 - 3 spring onions scallions